appbead/webkit-wiki/Rebaseline-Server-Whishlist.md

 * Set default baseline target?
 * Use `run-minibrowser` instead of launching default browser?
 * Add keyboard shortcuts hint ;-)
+* Minor: indicate that queue is being processed (not obvious when activated with `r`)

 ### References
 https://trac.webkit.org/wiki/RebaselineServer